aragon/aragon-apps/README.md

 By default, tests are run in a in-memory instance of testrpc.

-### App frontends

-Developing the frontends locally can be a bit tricky, due to the frontends' reliance on a properly configured Aragon client.

-For now, you can follow [@bpierre's gist](https://gist.github.com/bpierre/22572415b90577aa17e5953fa68980eb#developing-the-apps) to start an app's local frontend server and connect it to a locally running Aragon client.

-In the future, we will improve this flow to make it much easier to get started.

 ## Contributing

 For some introductory information on what an Aragon app is, and how to build one, please read through the [architecture introduction](https://hack.aragon.org/docs/stack) and [Your first Aragon app](https://hack.aragon.org/docs/tutorial).
 The [aragonAPI documentation](https://hack.aragon.org/docs/api-intro) is also available as a reference.